Search Free Denver Public Records & Vital Information

 No matter what’s being sought, this resource enables Denver citizens to access information about themselves or others quickly and efficiently by following the provided links and processes.

-Arrest records include what the person was arrested for, when, where and mugshots; all of which can be found through the combined county and city search tool below.
+Arrest records include what the person was arrested for, when, where and mugshots, all of which can be found through the combined county and city search tool below.

 You can look through arrests via the specific jail or police department that might’ve made the arrest.
 These will show up before any official records.